What is mediation?

 Is the mediator my attorney?

 A family law mediator is a licensed California attorney; however, in the role of mediator, he or she is not acting as an attorney for either party, nor is he or she acting as an attorney for both of you.
-Instead, it is the mediator’s role to provide each party, in the presence of the other, with the information necessary to make informed decisions regarding legal issues and Sacramento divorce mediation Process.
+Instead, it is the mediator’s role to provide each party, in the presence of the other, with the information necessary to make informed decisions regarding legal issues and Sacramento divorce mediation services and Process.

 Do I need an attorney?